atlassian/data-center-helm-charts/docs/docs/userguide/INSTALLATION.md

 ```
 ???tip "Sysadmin credentials for Bitbucket "

     Bitbucket is slightly different from the other products in that it can be completely configured during deployment, meaning no manual setup is required.
-To do this, you need to update the `sysadminCredentials` and also provide `license` stanza from the previous step.
+To do this, you need to update the `sysadminCredentials` and also provide the `license` stanza from the previous step.

     Create a Kubernetes secret to hold the Bitbucket system administrator credentials: